PrimaveraDeveloper/lithium/howto/howto-include-taskbox.md

 - The service provider should be injected in the constructor.
 - `IEventBus` allows raising and receiving events.
 See [Primavera.Hydrogen.EventBus.Azure](../ref/hydrogen-2.0/EventBus.Azure.md) for more information.
-- `Handle` will be called every time the event is received.
+- `HandleAsync` will be called every time the event is received.
 The specific logic for handling it should be implemented here.

 ## Startup